 Some people are afraid to fly.
+The moment the plane takes off they get into stress.
 Can visualization help them to overcome the fear of flying?
-It might.

 Here is a simple visualization technique that can help you overcome the fear of flying, or at least mitigate it.

 Visualize yourself at the airport, feeling happy and joyous that you are going to fly.
-Then see yourself going aboard, sitting in your seat and see the other passengers, stewards and stewardesses.
+Then see yourself going aboard and sitting in your seat. in your imagination, look around, and see the other passengers, stewards and stewardesses.

 There is no need to worry or feel stressed while visualizing, as this is all in your imagination.

-I cannot promise that this exercise will help every one who tries it to overcome the fear of flying, but it is worth trying.
-Give it a test for one or two weeks, and tell me if it has helped you.
+I cannot promise that this exercise will help everyone to overcome the fear of flying, but it is worth trying.
+Give it a test for one or two weeks and see what happens.